-Section I-REQUIRED NOTICES AND INFORMATION FOR PARENTS-with notices that the district must provide to all parents, as well as other information to assist you in responding to school-related issues.
-We encourage you to take some time to closely review this section of the handbook; and
+Section I- PARENTAL RIGHTS AND RESPONSIBILITIES-with information to assist you in responding to school-related issues.
+We encourage you to take some time to closely review this section of the handbook.

 Section II-INFORMATION FOR STUDENTS AND PARENTS-organized alphabetically by topic for quick access when searching for information on a specific issue.
 Please be aware that the term "the student's parent" is used to refer to the parent, legal guardian, or any other person who has agreed to assume school-related responsibility for a student.
 Both students and parents should become familiar with the Celeste ISD Student Code of Conduct, which is a document adopted by the board and intended to promote school safety and an atmosphere for learning.
 That document may be found as a separate document sent home to parents and available in the principal's office.